-Table 5 Product Market Regulations and the Prevalence of Competence Blocs and HGFs.
+Table 7.1 Product market regulations and the prevalence of competence blocs and HGFs.

-Private production Monopolized production Private financing Entrepreneurs - Yes Inventors - Yes Industrialists - Yes Skilled labor - Yes Venture capitalists - Yes Actors in secondary markets - Yes Competent customers - Yes Entrepreneurs - No Inventors- Limited Industrialists - No Skilled labor - Limited Venture capitalists - No Actors in secondary markets - No Competent customers - Limited Complete competence blocs and prevalence of HGFs No competence blocs and no HGFs, imperfectly replaced by government Public Financing Entrepreneurs - Possible Inventors - Possible Industrialists - Possible Skilled labor - Yes Venture capitalists - Possible Actors in secondary markets - Possible Competent customers - Limited Entrepreneurs - No Inventors-Limited Industrialists- No Skilled labor - Limited Venture capitalists - No Actors in secondary markets - No Competent customers - No Potential impediments to competence blocs and to HGFs, depending on institu- tional climate No competence blocs and no HGFs, imperfectly substituted by government
+Private production Monopolized production Private Entrepreneurs - Yes Entrepreneurs - No Financing Inventors - Yes Inventors - Limited Industrialists - Yes Industrialists - No Skilled labor - Yes Skilled labor - Limited Venture capitalists - Yes Venture capitalists - No Actors in secondary markets - Yes Actors in secondary markets - No Competent customers - Yes ${\bf Competent\ customersLimited}$ Complete competence blocs and prevalence of HGFs No competence blocs and no HGFs, imperfectly replaced by government Public Entrepreneurs - Possible Entrepreneurs - No Financing Inventors - Possible Inventors - Limited Industrialists - Possible Industrialists - No Skilled labor - Yes Skilled labor - Limited Venture capitalists - Possible Venture capitalists - No Actors in secondary markets - Possible Actors in secondary markets - No ${\bf Competent\ customersLimited}$ ${\bf Competent\ customers No}$ Potential impediments to competence blocs and to HGFs, depending on institutional climate Few competence blocs and no HGFs, imperfectly substituted by government venture capitalist competencies cannot be acquired through learning in competitive markets.

-According to our analysis, governmental monopolization of production has a highly detrimental effect on competence blocs and HGFs, which fail to evolve because critical entrepreneurial and venture capitalist competencies cannot be acquired through learning in competitive markets.
 The same is true in the case when government monopolizes production and the government is also a monopsonist.
 If private production is allowed but financing is restricted to government only purchases of goods and services, the emergence of complete competence blocs will be hampered and HGFs are less likely to emerge.
 The analysis reveals that thriving competence blocs and HGFs require free private provision of goods and services and private financing.
 Only then can the incentives be harmonized for all actors in the competence bloc, thereby providing favorable circumstances for HGFs.

 Hence, due to the de facto monopolization by the public sector of the production of many income-elastic services vast areas of the economy have remained unexploited as sources of commercial growth.
 Part of this problem is overcome if the public sector encourages commercial firms to substitute for tax-financed public sector service production, even if the service is provided free (or almost free) of charge to customers.
 A further step would be to allow service producers to offer additional services beyond what is granted through a tax-financed voucher system.
 This would provide stronger incentives for the actors in the competence bloc to launch HGFs.
-In particular, it is easy to imagine how a different organization of the health-care sector could provide a basis for the emergence of new HGFs.
+In particular, it is easy to imagine how a different organization of the healthcare sector could provide a basis for the emergence of new HGFs.

-Continued, near-exclusive reliance on taxation for the financing of key services like education, health care, child care and care of the elderly will become increasingly problematic.
-These highly income-elastic services suffer from Baumol's Disease (Baumol 1993, and Jansson 2006).
+Continued, near-exclusive reliance on taxation for the financing of key services like education, health care, child care, and care of the elderly will become increasingly problematic.
+These highly income-elastic services suffer from Baumol's Disease (Baumol, 1993; Jansson, 2006).
 Further technological breakthroughs are likely to increase the supply of services in the health sector in the future.
 If private purchasing power is not allowed into these sectors, they become tax-financed "cost problems" rather than potential growth industries attracting talented entrepreneurs and other key actors in the competence bloc.

-8. Conclusion
+Conclusion

-The successful commercialization of an innovation requires competence blocs: An entire chain of actors with complementary competencies that work together.
+The successful commercialization of an innovation requires competence blocs: an entire chain of actors with complementary competencies that work together.
 The high degree of complexity in production combined with the specificity of human capital makes successful interaction within the competence bloc difficult but also highly rewarding when successful.
 Most (potential) HGFs fail, but the few that succeed stand for a substantial part of growth and development.